 Now that you know what Carbon fiber is, (if not, you can learn the basics about Carbon fiberhere), hope you are excited to make something out of Carbon fiber (just imagine how light and good your part is going to look).
-In this article, you will learn how to make basic Carbon fiber shapes and parts using three different techniques: hand-layup, resin infusion and pre-preg Carbon fiber.
-Vol.1 will focus on how to make flat sheet.
-But similar strategy can be applied on more complicated parts by using molds.
+In this article, you will learn how to make basic Carbon fiber shapes and parts using three different techniques: hand-layup, resin infusion, and pre-preg Carbon fiber.
+Vol.1 will focus on how to make a flat sheet.
+But a similar strategy can be applied to more complicated parts by using molds.

-The first technique is the simplest and the most economical one among the three.
-The reason that it is called hand-layup is because the resin is laid up on the Carbon fiber weave by hand typically with a brush, squeegee or a roller, but hand nonetheless.
+The first technique is the simplest and the most economical one of the three.
+The reason that it is called hand-layup is that the resin is laid upon the Carbon fiber weave by hand typically with a brush, squeegee or a roller, but hand nonetheless.

 What you need for hand-layup:

 1. A good surface to make your flat sheet.
 Glass is the best surface for you to work on.
 But other materials that are more accessible to you such as aluminum sheets can also work for this purpose.

 2. Release agent.
 The reason you want release agent on your working surface is that you want to get your Carbon fiber part out of your working surface and not attached or stick to it.
 Typically, a mold release wax and a chemical release agent such as easy lease from Easy composite can be used as your release agent.
 From past experience, a chemical release agent will result in a better final surface finish since mold release wax will tend to leave tiny marks and spots on the final surface.

 3. Paint brushes, squeegees or rollers to lay up your resin.

 4. Carbon fiber weave of your choosing.
 Be aware that different type of Carbon fiber weave will give you different properties in your final part.